Twijn/VoiceTwine/README.md

 sudo systemctl enable voicetwine
 ```

+### Pterodactyl Installation
+We now have a [Pterodactyl egg available for VoiceTwine!](/panel-eggs/pterodactyl/pterodactyl-egg-voice-twine.json)

+To use it, import the above egg into your Panel and create a new server.
+You'll want to have a MariaDB set up prior to that, ensuring that it's accessible by the Pterodactyl network.

 ## Updating
+### Manual Installation: Updating
 Update source code by downloading a release or using `git pull`.

 Install any missing/updated dependencies